Discraft Magnet Putter Review Verdict That Still Rings True

 Discraft Magnet flight numbers and stability

-• Point-and-shoot inside the circle with predictable fade
+• Point and shoot inside the circle with predictable fade

 Discraft Magnet approach disc and short-range driver

-• Short-range driver control for low-ceiling gaps
+• Short-range driver control for low ceiling gaps

 • Soft plastics sit down near the pin instead of skidding